The types of palm trees Arizona can grow are in about 35-40% of the state.

 An impressive sun-loving desert palm tree.
 Can reach 70ft/21m at a medium pace.
 With thick trunks & palmate leaves, often seen holding onto old fronds.
 Easily cared for.

-Typically this hybrid happens on its own, with the two Washingtonias growing near each other.
+Typically this hybrid happens on its own, when the two Washingtonias grow near each other.

 GET YOUR FREE COMPARISON CHART OF THE THREE WASHINGTONIAS